T10: TIPP

 FAQs

-A: In some cases you may feel better even after doing the first ones.
+In some cases, you may feel better even after doing the first ones.
 This is a great sign because it means that the technique is working for you.
-However, if you have the time you should do all the steps so that you will maximize the effect.
-Also, you will probably need around 30 minutes to do all the steps which is not that long.
+However, if you have the time, you should do all the steps so that you will maximize the effect.
+Also, you will probably need around 30 minutes to do all the steps - which is not that long.

-Q: When I'm overwhelmed with emotions, I don't feel like doing this something useful.
+When I'm overwhelmed with emotions, I don't feel like doing this is something useful.
 How do I motivate myself to try this technique?

-A: The key is to first consider this technique when you're not overwhelmed with emotions.
-First prepare and make a plan that you will try this exercise next time when you are emotionally overwhelmed, since it might save you a lot of unnecessary spent energy.
-At first it might seem like perhaps it's a lot effort, but when you compare how much energy you would spend suffering from the negative overwhelming emotions, it usually seems like a good investment to try and to this technique next time you have an emotional crisis.
+The key is to first consider and practice this technique when you're not overwhelmed with emotions.
+First, prepare and make a plan that you will try this exercise next time when you are emotionally overwhelmed since it might save you a lot of unnecessary spent energy.
+At first, it might seem like perhaps it's a lot of effort, but when you compare how much energy you would spend suffering from the negative overwhelming emotions, it usually seems like a good investment to try and do this technique next time you are experiencing an emotional crisis.

-A: Make sure that you don't overdo the activities from any of the steps.
-When we work out, we get a natural secretion of the hormone dopamine which is responsible for elevating the mood.
-If you have naturally high heart-rate or any other condition, just make sure that you do the steps in a balanced way.
-You can also consult your doctor.
+Make sure that you don't overdo the activities from any of the steps.
+When we work out, we get a natural release of the hormone dopamine, which is responsible for elevating your mood.
 This technique is meant to help you take care of yourself when you are in an emotional crisis, so keep that in mind and try to do this exercise in a way that best suits you.

 When you are in Church you can’t put your face in cold water how silly.